Mahmud of Ghazni: Campaigns in the Doab (1018–1023)

+Sack of Somnath (1025–26)

-In 1021 Mahmud supported the Kannauj king against Chandela Ganda, who was defeated.
-That same year Shahi Trilochanapala was killed at Rahib and his son Bhimapala succeeded him.
-Lahore was annexed by Mahmud.
-Mahmud besieged Gwalior in 1023, where he was given tribute.
-Mahmud attacked Somnath in 1025, and its ruler Bhima I fled.
-The next year, he captured Somnath and marched to Kutch against Bhima I. That same year Mahmud also attacked the Jats of Jud and defeated them.
-Mahmud's desecration of the Somnath temple in Gujarat in 1024 CE motivated Rajput king Bhoja to lead an army against him, however after Somnath raid, Mahmud Ghaznavi chose a more dangerous route via Sindh, to avoid facing the invading powerful armies of Bhoja, he passed through a desert, where the scarcity of food and water killed a large number of his soldiers and animals, Kitabh Zainu'l Akhbar (c.
-1048 CE) by 'Abd al-Hayy Gardizi, Tabaqat-i-Akbari by Nizamuddin Ahmad and Firishta's writings also mention this incident.
+In Mahmud attacked Somnath in 1025, and its ruler Bhima I fled.
+He captured Somnath which was under the charge of Mandalika of the Abhira dynasty a feudatory of Bhima.
+Mahmud's desecration of the Somnath temple in Gujarat in 1026 AD motivated Rajput king Bhoja to lead an army against him, however after Somnath raid, Mahmud chose a more dangerous route via Sindh, to avoid facing the invading powerful armies of Bhoja, he passed through the Thar desert, where the scarcity of food and water killed a large number of his soldiers and animals, Kitabh Zainu'l Akhbar (c.
+1048 CE) by 'Abd al-Hayy Gardizi and Tabaqat-i-Akbari by Nizamuddin Ahmad and Firishta's writings also mention this incident.
+He reached Mansura, capital of Soomra dynasty of Sindh.
+Its ruler Khafif escaped into the Jungles.
+The city was sacked and burnt.
+Sindh paid tribute from 1026 until his death in 1030 AD.
+The Jats inflicted heavy losses on the army of Mahmud at the Indus while it was on its way from Somnath to Multan.
+In 1027, he launched a punitive expedition against the Jats, using 1,400 spiked boats to defeat their 4,000 vessels near Multan, killing or drowning most Jats and enslaving their families.

 The Indian kingdoms of Nagarkot, Thanesar, Kannauj, and Gwalior were all conquered and left in the hands of Hindu, Jain, and Buddhist kings as vassal states and he was pragmatic enough not to neglect making alliances and enlisting local peoples into his armies at all ranks.
-Since Mahmud never kept a permanent presence in the northwestern subcontinent, he engaged in a policy of destroying Hindu temples and monuments to crush any move by the Hindus to attack the empire; Nagarkot, Thanesar, Mathura, Kannauj, Kalinjar (1023) In 1026 AD, Jats "inflicted heavy losses" on the army of Mahmud while it was on its way from Somnath to Multan.
-In 1027, he launched a punitive expedition against the Jats, using 1,400 spiked boats to defeat their 4,000 vessels near Multan, killing or drowning most Jats and enslaving their families.
-It is estimated Mahmud's Indian invasions killed over 2 million people.
+Since Mahmud never kept a permanent presence in the north-western subcontinent, he engaged in a policy of destroying Hindu temples and monuments to crush any move by the Hindus to attack the empire; Nagarkot, Thanesar, Mathura, Kannauj, Kalinjar.
+He raided India in Gurjara-Pratihara territory which included Somnath, Mathura and Kannauj.
+Indian historian, Kishori Saran Lal, estimates Mahmud's invasions into India caused a population loss of 2 million people killed and enslaved.
+In total, he invaded India seventeen times and plundered the richest cities and temple towns, using the booty to build his capital in Ghazni.